SCOPE OF THIS CHAPTER

 This procedure sets out the responsibility of the employee to familiarise themselves with the handling of confidential information in the context of their social work role and as an employee of the council.

-This guidance was reviewed and updated in March 2019 following the introduction of the General Data Protection Regulations (GDPR) and Data Protection Act 2018.
+This guidance was reviewed and updated in March 2019 following the introduction of the UK General Data Protection Regulations (UK GDPR) and Data Protection Act 2018.

 1. Children's Services Confidentiality Policy